eventide-project/mimic/README.md

 # mimic

-Copy a class's interface and apply it to a new object that acts as a mimic
+Copy a class's instance interface to an anonymous, new object that acts as a substitutable mimic for the class

 ## Example